-O Yes No O N/A If yes, identify the children's specialty hospitals licensed under Chapter 395, Part I, F.S., which are located in n your district.
-The school district has the option to include additional information regarding evaluations, qualified evaluate ors, or unique The school district has the option to include additional information regarding evaluations, qualified evaluate philosophical, curricular, or instructional considerations for students who are hospitalized or homebound. ors, or unique
+The district has entered into an agreement with a children's specialty hospital.
+O Yes No O N/A If yes, identify the children's specialty hospitals licensed under Chapter 395, Part I, F.S., which are located in your district.
+The school district has the option to include additional information regarding evaluations, qualified evaluators, or unique

+The school district has the option to include additional information regarding evaluations, qualified evaluators, or unique philosophical, curricular, or instructional considerations for students who are hospitalized or homebound.